 Everyone needs a first aid kit when they travel.
 We also have one on our boat.
-This particular one is perfect for travel because it’s small, light and can be clipped onto a belt or luggage.
+This particular one is perfect for travel because it’s small, light, and clipped onto a belt or luggage.
 This little set contains a whopping 92 items, and it’s only 0.35 pounds!

 I won’t even go on an overnight trip without one of these.
 I have several of them, and there is one inside of each case we own.
 Here’s where these come in handy.
-You know how you pack what you need, and if like me, you avoid hand luggage?
+You know how you pack what you need, and if, like me, you avoid hand luggage?
 Well, how do you get all the stuff your buyback?
-Easy, you use your fold up the duffel bag.
+Easy, you use your fold-up duffel bag.
 I’ve also checked a couple of these when needed.😊

 Growing up in England, this is a cult classic.
 If you’re English, you know about this magic potion.
 Germolene contains a local anesthetic that helps to prevent infection, numbs pain, and helps to heal.
 You can use this on anything from a cut to a burn.

 We all have a toiletry bag that’s a part of most people’s packing gear.
 However, the hanging design takes the concept to a new level.
-What I love about my hanging bag is that once you get where you are going, you can just hang it on the back of your bathroom door.
+I love my hanging bag because once you get where you are going, you can hang it on the back of your bathroom door.
 It saves a ton of space and allows you to organize all of your products.

 This gadget comes in handy if you find yourself unable to find bottled water or get stuck and run out of water.
 The LifeStraw is a cheap and eco-friendly alternative, and it’ll take up very little space in your bag.

 In the last 30 years, I have probably purchased at least 20 luggage sets and various one-offs.
 I’ve tried every mainstream brand.
 We converted to Samsonite about five years ago.
-Samsonite is the only, stress only luggage we now use and for a good reason.
-These products last, they go the distance.
-I travel at least 12 times a year for work alone.
+Samsonite is the only stress-only luggage we now use, and for a good reason.
+These products last.
+They go the distance.
+I travel at least 12 times a year to work alone.
 I was replacing a bag a year just due to wear and tear.
 Samsonite might seem expensive, but luggage is a product that is you get what you pay for.

 We have a couple of sets in different sizes for different purposes.
 For example, I need a cabin size for work.
-We both need cabin size for weekends.
-For long-haul trips, we needed significant, durable hard side locking cases with 360 mobility.
+We both need cabin sizes for weekends.
+For long-haul trips, we needed significant, durable hard-side locking cases with 360 mobility.
 We own two sets of the soft side, and I have a hard red side, and Brian has an orange hard size.

 What I love about this brand and the models we own:

-Most airports have scales you can use but who want to re-pack at the airport.
+Most airports have scales you can use, but who wants to re-pack at the airport.
 For me, a luggage scale is a must as I want to check my bags and go.
 Therefore, knowing the weight in advance is critical.
-I just bought this model to replace an older non-digital version and very happy with it!
+I just bought this model to replace an older non-digital version and am very happy with it!

 Travel and sarongs go hand in hand for me.
 A sarong is excellent for the cover-up at the pool or spa.
 And, they double up as a dress — a lightweight multi-purpose item that needs to be in any suitcase.

-This might seem obvious, but unless you are coming from the US or UK, sunscreen can be pricey overseas.
-If you know anything about me, you’ll know a brand is not my thing.
-Therefore, for sunscreen for me, it’s about cost and practicality.
+This might seem obvious, but sunscreen can be pricey overseas unless you come from the US or UK.
+If you know anything about me, you’ll see a brand is not my thing.
+Therefore, for sunscreen, for me, it’s about cost and practicality.
 No Ad is my go-to, particularly the cream versions, which I can transfer into smaller bottles if I need to.

 It goes without saying that if you are off overseas, you need a travel adapter.
 I’ve owned several over the years, and I recently bought this one.
-Above all, I decided I needed an all in one to save on space and one that can handle power conversion for standard items.
+Above all, I decided I needed an all-in-one to save on space and handle power conversion for standard items.
 The color of this was lovely as well.
 Due to the color, it’s unlikely going to be forgotten because it stands out.